Tampa Bay Farm2School Executive Board

 Elizabeth Leib, Founder/Director

-Elizabeth loves to the challenge of getting start-up projects off the ground.
+Elizabeth loves the challenge of getting start-up projects off the ground.
 And particularly any project that makes the world a better place.
 An online conversation in 2011 with Grant Rimbey on a local garden blog led to her to organize a volunteer gardener group to start the Temple Terrace Community Gardens.
 Three years and two community gardens later in spring, 2013, she passed the community garden leadership baton to Travis Malloy and began work organizing a non-profit to support youth gardens.
 Temple Terrace Farm 2 School (now Tampa Bay Farm2School), a volunteer driven organization, has operated since 2014 to empower youth for health and success through hands-on agricultural experiences.
-As Director of the organization, Elizabeth has created partnerships with the Suncoast Chapter of the US Green Building Council, the USF College of Public Health, Patel College of Global Sustainability, and the USF School of Architecture and Community Design and secured funding from the Tampa Garden Club, Sprouts Healthy Community Foundation, Temple Terrace Junior Women’s Club, Ward Mitchell Civil Trial Attorneys and donors Beth and Gerry Curts to build garden programs at Greco Middle School, Turner-Bartels K-8, Cork Elementary and Muller Elementary.
+Elizabeth has built partnerships for Tampa Bay Farm 2 School with the the city of Temple Terrace, USF Morsani College of Medicine, Boys & Girls Club of Tampa Bay, US Green Building Council, USF College of Public Health, Patel College of Global Sustainability, and the USF School of Architecture and Community Design and secured funding from the Tampa Garden Club, Sprouts Healthy Community Foundation, Temple Terrace Junior Women’s Club, Ward Mitchell Civil Trial Attorneys and donors Beth and Gerry Curts to build garden programs at Greco Middle School, Turner-Bartels K-8, Cork Elementary and Muller Elementary.
 Elizabeth was proud to be recognized at the October 16, 2018 Temple City Council meeting for her leadership role for building Tampa Bay Farm2School and the new grant funding by Sprouts Foundation for Healthy Communities.
 Rolled out at the garden grand opening at Turner-Bartels K-8 school in November 2018, Kids’ Kitchen is a mobile pop-up kitchen to teach kids plant based cooking in their garden.
 Elizabeth has lived in Temple Terrace for 25 years with her nice husband who teaches English and Creative Writing at USF, writes really good theatre plays and smart theatre reviews and with her son, a junior at King High School who is an avid body builder, wrestler, and jiu-jitsu competitor.Elizabeth is a graduate student at the Patel College of Global Sustainability and has a BA in English and Creative Writing from Eckerd College.

 Christiane was born and raised in Rio de Janeiro, Brazil.
 She received her BS in Veterinary Medicine, MS and PhD in Animal Science at Sao Paulo State University and at Lethbridge Research Center- Agriculture and Agri-Food Canada.
 Christiane worked as a Research Coordinator and Liaison Officer at the Agriculture and Livestock Research Center as co-head of World Bank Sustainable projects focused on assisting family farmers transition from traditional to organic agriculture through sustainable practices.
 She also led the Rio de Janeiro contingent for the National Campaign Brazil’s “Organic and Sustainable” initiative launched by the Ministry of Social Development and Fight for Hunger.
 Christiane is a USF Patel College of Global Sustainability student with concentration in business and food security.
 She is a member of the Sustainable Food Research Initiatives at USF, Tampa Bay Network to End Hunger and Slow Food USA.
 She is a founding member of the new Tampa Bay Kids’ Kitchen, a program of Tampa Bay Farm2School.